leejsinclair/prime-numbers/README.md

 prime-numbers
 =============

-A simple module for calculating prime number beneath a specified number.
+A simple module for calculating prime numbers beneath a specified number.

 ## API